 Sailboat keels have different shapes and names.
 Each keel has different pros and cons.

-- Full-lenght keel – mostly found on traditional sailboats, the full-length keel uses length rather than depth to provide adequate lift and ballast for the hull
+- Full-length keel – mostly found on traditional sailboats, the full-length keel uses length rather than depth to provide adequate lift and ballast for the hull

-- Fin keel – separate from the rudder, and generally deeper and shorter in length in relation to the overall length of the hull
+- Fin keel – separated from the rudder, and generally deeper and shorter in length in relation to the overall length of the hull

 - Bilge keel – help sailboats to stand upright on sand or mud at low tide.
 They are very common in areas with large tidal ranges.
 Bilge keels are not as effective as central keels in reducing sideways slippage (“leeway”).